-As a note, I increased the click through rate from 5.65% (roughly) to 7.36%.
+As a note, I increased the click-through rate from 5.65% (roughly) to 7.36%.
 The steps below are the steps that I took.
-At the end of the blog post, I will share the numbers from Search Console and Google Analytics.
+At the end of the blog post, I will share the numbers with Search Console and Google Analytics.

 Google SERP (3-22-2017)

 Above is a SERP snapshot from Google for one of my top impression and click terms.
 I chose this picture to show that while I am ranking on page one, I am in the middle of the page here.
 Regarding what I can control, I believe that my title tag and meta name description could even be better.
 What can I do to make this organic SERP listing stand out more for myself?
 I probably won’t be able to rank first for this against Bing, but I should have something that pops and grabs the user like some of the listings already.
 Before I can start coming up with new titles, I am going to gather some historical data from Google and Bing.

 Google Search Console Data

 The picture below is from Google Search Console, and the dates are taken from 12-21-2016 through 3-20-2017.
 If you are new to this platform, I would recommend checking out this guide around how to use search console.

 Another step you should take is using an API connection to pull all the queries that are associated with the landing page.
 If you have not been doing this for a while, I would recommend getting as much data as possible to conduct this test.
 Moz wrote an excellent guide on How to Get the Data You Need from Google’s Search Analytics API.
 The reason you want to check out this guide is that it will show how to pull all of your Google Search Console queries that are associated to the landing page.
 The process is straightforward, so you can collect a database and had even more than 90 days of data.